Monday, November 28, 2011

 We know spending four days on the water in a small boat can be a true test of friendship, but our friends had lived on a boat for several years and knew what to expect as well as we did.
 Since they had lived on a boat, we assumed they were knowledgeable and safe boaters.
 We answered an enthusiastic "Yes!
 Sounds Great!" and we all started making out the grocery list.

 My wife, Ilse, and I left Port Charlotte a little after noon on a beautiful, sunny Thursday and drove down to Cape Coral, about twenty five miles away.
 We joked on the way this was only the first leg of an epic journey.
 In retrospect, we had no idea!
-We were looking forward to the trip down the Intracoastal Waterway to Stuart and then across the 154 mile Okeechobee Waterway to Ft Myers as we brought their new boat to their equally new home in Cape Coral.
+We were looking forward to the trip down the Intracoastal Waterway from St. Augustine to Stuart and then across the 154 mile Okeechobee Waterway to Ft Myers as we brought their new boat to their equally new home in Cape Coral.
 I had never crossed Lake Okeechobee before, and really anticipated the trip as a great way to see one of Florida's great waterways.
 I double checked to see I had film and batteries for the camera before we left.

 Ilse and I drove our friend, who shall forever be known simply as “our friend,” over to the Ft Myers airport to pick up a one-way rental car to save time.
 She and her husband, who shall be forever known as “our friend's husband,” and occasionally as "skipper," had rented a van so we would have room for all the clothes and coolers we were taking on the boat.
 As it turned out, the van had far more room than the boat!
 Our friends' husband was waiting at the house when we returned so all we had to do was load the van, lock up the house, and head for I-75.
 We stopped at a family buffet restaurant in Lakeland in the late afternoon and we all ate as if it were our last supper.
 Probably in anticipation of the what was on the grocery list, and what we knew would soon be in the galley.
 After a bloated ride up I-4 through Orlando during a beautiful sunset, amid jokes of antacids and overeating, and a short trip on I-95, we arrived at St. Augustine.